lengreat/151-POKEMON/README.md

 </p>

 <h1 id="introduction">Introduction</h1><p align="justify">
 This application allows to visualize information of the 151 pokemons of kanto league along with images, it has search mode and the requested data is displayed on another screen.
-The main screen has two sliders that display the pictures automatically and manually also the backend data is taken from https://pokeapi.co/docs/v2</p>
+The main screen has two sliders that display the pictures automatically and manually also the backend data in spanish is taken from https://pokeapi.co/docs/v2</p>

 <h1 id="demo">Demo</h1>
 <p align="center"> <div align="center">